gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 Create a new Java package `com.trivads.kafkaws.kstream` and in it a Java class `KafkaStreamsRunnerDSL`.

-Add the following code for the implemenation
+Add the following code for the implemenation of lgoic using the Processory API

 ```java
 package com.trivads.kafkaws.kstream;